 The sun burned hot on my back, spreading warmth through my body as I lay on the sand.
-Waves crashed into the beach, water licking at my toes.
+Waves crashed into the beach and water licked at my toes.
 The tide was coming in, and even though Dastien and I should move, I couldn’t make myself get up.
 Maybe I would’ve if the ocean weren’t so warm, but the water was perfect, cooling me off just enough to temper the heat of the sun.

-We can move if you want, my mate, Dastien said through our bond.
+We can move if you want, Dastien said through our bond.

-Shhh.
+Shhh, I sent back to my mate.
+The weather was so amazing, but I’d been trying to force a vision of what was going on at St. Ailbe’s for the last hour.
+I hadn’t seen anything in weeks—not since we left Ireland—and it was starting to freak me out.
 Don’t distract me.
-I was trying to force a vision of what was going on at St. Ailbe’s.
-I hadn’t seen anything in weeks—not since we left Ireland—and it was starting to freak me out.

-You’re stressing out when maybe you’re not getting a vision because everything is okay, Dastien said.
+You’re stressing about it, but maybe you’re not getting a vision because everything is okay, Dastien said.

 I let out a long sigh.
 Maybe, but my gut told me that wasn’t right.